P0L3NARUBA/OSVPhysics/README.md

 #### Issues
 * Missing Too much effects.
-* Broken, just its good for ragdolls.
+* Broken but good for ragdolls.
-* Objects are acting very uglyish.
+* Objects acting very uglyish.

 #### Other
 Still being used in Kisak-Strike: https://github.com/zwexy/Linux-Strike